deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16153/index.md

 > </details>

-> Table 1 presents the overall performance of various multilingual multimodal LLMs on the PANGEABENCH benchmark, highlighting PANGEA-7B's superior performance compared to existing open-source models.
+> Table 1 presents a comparison of the aggregate performance of various multimodal LLMs on the PANGEABENCH evaluation suite, highlighting the superior performance of PANGEA-7B in both English and multilingual scenarios.

 {{< table-caption >}}